The Grief of a Survivor

 My husband, their father brought us all to our knees in grief when he returned to God.
 Our belief in the afterlife is not diminished because we grieve.
 Father God grieved for his Son and he grieves for each of us, even when we do not believe.

 God sends us angels of flesh to comfort us in our despair.
-He allows us to wallow in our memories, keeping the displeasing at bay, knowing the good ones will soothe our spirits.
+He allows us to wallow in our memories, keeping displeasing at bay, knowing the good ones will soothe our spirits.
 But grief must end for a mortal.
 The flesh cannot contain and sustain prolonged grief without causing harm to the vehicle that carries the spirit.

 Each step of grief is necessary to bring us back to a fullness of joy in completing our own mission on earth.
 The steps we must walk are summed up in Disbelief, Anger, Belief, Depression, and Acceptance.

 The steps are not necessary in order, but normally it starts with disbelief.
 My husband was ill for twelve years before he died.
-My grieving started when he lost memory and I lost sleep; I was blessed if I got three hours sleep in a twenty-four hour period; dealing with a 6’1” with the energy of a three year old and sleep in patterns of fifteen minute stretches for usually only two and occasional sleep of three hours is not conducive to productivity.
+My grieving started when he lost memory and I lost sleep; I was blessed if I got three hours sleep in a twenty-four hour period; dealing with a 6’1” with the energy of a three-year-old and sleep in patterns of fifteen-minute stretches for usually only two and occasional sleep of three hours is not conducive to productivity.

-A diagnosis which turned out to be a misdiagnosis still persisted even when proven false and ultimately led to an earlier death than needed.
+A diagnosis that turned out to be a misdiagnosis still persisted even when proven false and ultimately led to an earlier death than needed.
 In the disbelief, I found the false but as it was Sisyphean in scope, I could not get the stone upon the mountaintop.
 My disbelief in my failure to do and his ultimate death I am sure led to the prolonged grieving.

 Anger, but not at my husband for dying.
 I watched the progression, the receding as of tides until the tide no longer reached the shore.
 My anger was at the professionals who knew it was a misdiagnosis, admitted but left in the records, so unsuspecting professionals would read, accept, apply, and cause a man to become bedridden.

-Bedridden is a long, painfully drawn out path to death.
+Bedridden is a long, painfully drawn-out path to death.
 Our bodies are made to move, each muscle supporting another to make a well-tuned vehicle to carry us along our roads of destiny.
 When one is in one place, lack of movement has its own movement towards the breakdown of those tissues into an atrophied state.
 Disbelief carried along the belief this is not going to end well for the host without a miracle.

 Death is a changing not an ending for the one that crosses the divide, it is for the one left behind to face the daily routine that is never the same with the missing piece from the tapestry.